JWT Authentication Tutorial

 AjaxAuthenticationProvider

-- Verify user credentials against database, LDAP or some other system which holds the user data
+- Verify user credentials against a database, LDAP, or another system that stores user data.

 AjaxAwareAuthenticationSuccessHandler